gregh3285/OptikEcho/README.md

 Piano simulation is difficult.
 At this point, this module is probably only sufficient for using it as a tool in the context of other work.
 I've pushed George Winston midi files at this.
 They do okay.
 But, it's not a Steinway, by any means.

-Interferometer is just a name that's unique.
-I started working on this shortly after I finished Dr. Aspect and Dr. Brune's Coursera course, [Quantum Optics 1: Single Photons](https://www.coursera.org/learn/quantum-optics-single-photon).
-It stuck.
-OptikEcho sounded cool and it looks like no one is using it -- at least it wasn't google-able.

 ## Use

 ### Inputs, Outputs and Parameters